Building an Anti-Racist Workplace Culture

 It is vital that employees feel that their answers are truly anonymous and will not result in blowback or repercussions to the originator.
 Their candid feedback can be one of the best early warning indicators of when and where morale and group stress may be trending in the wrong direction.

-Another good source of data can be your harassment training platform itself.
-If you have the right data embedded in your program you can evaluate the knowledge, attitudes and needs of employees before, during and after the harassment prevention training takes place.
+Another good source of data can be your workplace harassment training platform itself.
+If you have the right data embedded in your program you can evaluate the knowledge, attitudes, and needs of employees before, during, and after the harassment prevention training takes place.

 Consider asking the following questions: